At Resurrection-St. Paul School, faith formation is integrated into the daily, weekly, and monthly curriculum with the following programs:

 - Mission Friday: Every Friday's religion class is dedicated to the Gospel reading for the upcoming weekend.
 Students practice a guided meditation.

 - Mary Backpacks: A backpack containing a statue of Mary, a journal, rosary beads, and family prayer guide on the rosary is passed around to all students in Pre-K to grade 2.
 Students journal about their week with Mary in their home. *During the COVID pandemic, classes will continue to set aside time to learn about Mary and the Rosary.
-However, students will not be taking Mary Backpacks home during this time.

 - Friday Mass: Individual grade levels virtually participate in Friday daily Mass with the parishioners of Church of the Resurrection on a rotating schedule.